1930–31 UCLA Bruins men's basketball team

 The 1930–31 UCLA Bruins men's basketball team represented the University of California, Los Angeles during the 1930–31 NCAA men's basketball season and were members of the Pacific Coast Conference.
 The Bruins were led by tenth year head coach Caddy Works.
 They finished the regular season with a record of 9–6 and were third in the southern division with a record of 4–5.
+Dick Linthicum became UCLA's first All-American in any sport.

 Previous season

 The Bruins finished the regular season with a record of 14–8 and were third in the southern division with a record of 3–6.